 - Always have your data backed up to 3rd-party cloud storage automatically, on a daily basis.
 Work only with trusted backup providers that use encryption in transit and at rest.

-You really CAN protect your corporate sensitive data from ransomware.
-Do not wait until you become a victim – protect your data beforehand.
+Discover more on how to protect your corporate sensitive data from phishing attacks and ransomware.
+Do not wait until you become a victim – protect your data proactively!